 The Persistent Friend Parable

-This story, found in Luke chapter 11, is set in the context of friendship, in familiar and caring relationships.
+The first story about persistence is found in Luke chapter 11, and is set in the context of friendship, in familiar and caring relationships.
 In Jesus’ culture hospitality was very important.
 This was particularly so for travellers, who were vulnerable when far from home and family.

 But in the story it is not a stranger who arrives late at night, but a friend who is on a journey.
 The householder is unprepared, possibly this visit was unexpected.
 He has nothing to offer his guest, not even the simplest of meals with a loaf of bread.
 What does he do?
 He turns immediately to his neighbor, who is also a good friend.

 The householder is confident that his neighbor will help him out.
 His friend ‘next door’ will not allow him to be embarrassed by having nothing to offer a tired and weary guest.
 He calls on his neighbor even though it is midnight because his need is greater than his concern about disturbing his friend.